devrakib/cg-calculator/README.md

 #CG-CALCULATOR
-This app is used to calculate cgpa accorging to UAP curriculum
+This app is used to calculate cgpa according to UAP curriculum